sparkflows/writing-new-node/README.md

 The details for coding a New Node is here : https://github.com/sparkflows/writing-new-node/blob/master/CreatingNewNodes.md

-## Run a Java/Scala json workflow from the command line

-The workflow can be created from the Sparkflows user interface.
-Each workflow has a json representation.

-Below, the workflow is workflows-spark/kmeans.wf

-	spark-submit --class fire.examples.workflow.execute.WorkflowExecuteFromFile --master yarn-client --executor-memory 1G  --num-executors 1  --executor-cores 1  target/fire-examples-1.2.0-jar-with-dependencies.jar --workflow-file workflows-spark/kmeans.wf

 ## Display the example Node in fire-ui and run it from there

 New nodes written can be made visible in the Sparkflows UI.
 Thus, the users can start using them immediately.